Clockwork Finance: Automated Analysis of Economic Security in Smart Contracts: Background and Related Work

 By {\em mathematically formal}, we mean that K uses an underlying theory called ``matching logic'' that allows claims expressed about programs in programming languages defined by K to be proven formally.
 Such proofs have been used in industry to verify the practical security properties of smart contracts that hold billions of dollars~\cite{verifiedsc}.

-By {\em executable}, we mean that K provides concurrent and non-deterministic rewrite semantics~\cite{chen-rosu-2018-isola} that allow for efficient execution of large programs in the developer-specified programming language model.
-Figure~\ref{fig:koverview} shows the high-level goals of the K Framework, which include deriving an interpreter and compiler for a specified language semantics, as well as model-checking tools.
-We will show how these tools are useful for reasoning about DeFi contracts.
+By {\em executable}, we mean that K provides concurrent and non-deterministic rewrite semantics~\cite{chen-rosu-2018-isola} that allow for efficient execution of large programs in the developer-specified programming language model. \fig~\ref{fig:koverview} shows the high-level goals of the K Framework, which include deriving an interpreter and compiler for a specified language semantics, as well as model-checking tools.

 By {\em human-readable}, we mean that K provides output in a form that can serve as a reference for other mathematical models, as it uses only abstract and human-readable mathematical operations.
-Examples of human-readable K semantics include the Jello Paper for the Ethereum VM.\footnote{The ``Jello Paper" (\url{https://jellopaper.org/}), based on~\cite{hildenbrandt2018kevm}, reimplements the original Ethereum yellow paper~\cite{wood2014ethereum} in a machine executable, mathematically formal manner and can generate an Ethereum interpreter and contract proofs.} Because DeFi contracts today lack standardized abstract models, we believe K's abstract models are especially suitable to DeFi and hope they can ease both security analysis and communication of protocol functionality to users.
+Examples of human-readable K semantics include the Jello Paper for the Ethereum VM.\footnote{The ``Jello Paper" (\url{https://jellopaper.org/}), based on~\cite{hildenbrandt2018kevm}, reimplements the original Ethereum yellow paper~\cite{wood2014ethereum} in a machine executable, mathematically formal manner and can generate an Ethereum interpreter and contract proofs.} Because DeFi contracts today lack standardized abstract models, we believe K's abstract models are especially suitable to DeFi and hope they can ease security analysis and specification.

 K is one of a number of formal verification tools; other common tools include Coq, Isabelle, etc. Indeed, several have been applied to model Ethereum-based systems in the past~\cite{amani2018towards, hirai2017defining, arusoaie2019findel}.
 We refer the reader to~\cite{rosu2017k,chen-lucanu-rosu-2020-trb,chen-rosu-2018-isola} for details on the mathematical and formal foundations of K. We emphasize that our MEV-based secure composability definitions and general results are not specific to K.